copiousfreetime/try-them-all/posts/02_dataset_quality.md

     CREATE TABLE
     ```
 8. Edit the `load-data-client.sql` file to replace the `{path}` section to the full path to the unsplash scratch directory you are in.
-9. Load the data - the numbers output should 1 less than those  in the `wc -l` check from Step 4 above.
+9. Load the data - the numbers output should be 1 less than those  in the `wc -l` check from Step 4 above.
 That's because of header lines on all the files.
 This will probably take a few minutes.
-    ```sh
+    ```txt
     % time psql -h localhost -U jeremy -d unsplash_lite -f load-data-client.sql COPY 25000
     COPY 2689739 # <-- Hmm.. this one is NOT 1 less than keywords.tsv000 above - will have to investigate